Betsy von Furstenberg: Television

 On American television, von Furstenberg appeared in more than two dozen weekly series and made-for-TV movies between 1951 and 1980.
 In 1958 she memorably starred opposite Robert Horton on the anthology series Alfred Hitchcock Presents, portraying a double-crossing young widow in "The Disappearing Trick", an episode directed by Arthur Hiller.
 Earlier that same year, she also appeared in the Have Gun – Will Travel episode "Girl from Piccadilly".
-Much later, in 1983, von Furstenberg performed the role of Lisa Grimaldi on the popular soap opera As the World Turns, serving for a year as a replacement for actress Eileen Fulton, who had left the daytime drama reportedly due to illness.
+Much later, in 1983, von Furstenberg was cast in the role of Lisa Grimaldi on the popular soap opera As the World Turns, a part she played for a year as a replacement for actress Eileen Fulton, who had left the daytime drama reportedly due to illness.
 As the World Turns was not the only soap opera in which von Furstenberg appeared.
 She was also cast in the role of Niele Neeves on The Secret Storm and as "The Duchess of Essex" in Another World.